kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 When a user downgrades from a k8s version that supports this field to one that does not support this field:
-- for existing Jobs, this new field will be ignored by the Job controller, resulting in the `Reason` being set to the previous default of `PodFailurePolicy` for any Job failures triggered by a pod failure policy.
+- for existing Jobs, this new field will be ignored by the Job controller, resulting in the condition reason being set to the previous default of `PodFailurePolicy` for any Job failures triggered by a pod failure policy.
 - for new Jobs, the kube-apiserver would remove this field when the Job is submitted.